How to Stop Automatic Tabs Opening in Google Chrome

 Clear Cookies

-In many cases, tabs would open automatically when using a specific website.
-Even with a website you trust, browsing data and, especially, cookies it uses might distort functionality.
+In many cases, tabs would automatically open when using a specific website.
+Even with a website you trust, browsing data and cookies it uses might distort functionality.
 Don’t rush to blame this website — clear your cookies first.

 Luckily, Google Chrome allows you to do this in a few clicks:

-• Find three vertical dots icon in the top right corner;
+• Find three vertical dot icons in the top right corner;

 • Open More tools from the expanding menu;